What A Travel Journalist Wants You To Know Before You Book Your Next Vacay

 You planned a cottage weekend months ago, but you’re just not comfortable with it now.
 How do you back out gracefully?

-With new variant cases and provincial guidelines changing constantly (many provinces have or will be requiring vaccination passports of some kind), planning out anything in advance is tricky.
+With new variant cases and guidelines changing constantly (travelling internationally from the UK currently requires a vaccination passport), planning out anything in advance is tricky.
 Bottom line in this situation: There’s absolutely nothing wrong with bowing out if you’re uneasy about the trip.
 But how you do it can make or break a relationship.

 “Once you've committed to something, email or text is not appropriate.
 Pick up the phone,” says Blais Comeau.
 Start the conversation with an “what I have to say is difficult,” and be honest.
 “I know that you may be disappointed and I really wanted to be there but right now I'm really, really not comfortable with this situation.
 I'm feeling anxious about it.
 I'm gonna have to decline.”